Straight to the Point

 |155°F (68°C)||1.2 minutes|

 According to the USDA's own data, as long as your turkey spends at least 3.7 minutes at or above,150°F (66°C), it is safe to eat.
 In other words, by the time it's done resting (you do let your turkey rest before carving, right?), you should be good to go.

 Check out the video for how to take the temperature of your roasted turkey for more details.

 The Thermapen remains the Cadillac of kitchen thermometers, with incredible speed, a nice long probe, high accuracy and precision, waterproof design, and a number of other nifty features.
-But if you don't want to spend almost $100 on a thermometer, opt for one of the winning models from our review of the best inexpensive digital thermometers.
-Both are accurate, far faster than the competition in their shared price range, and reliable.
+But if you don't want to spend $100 on a thermometer, opt for one of the winning models from our review of the best inexpensive digital thermometers.
+Both are accurate and reliable.